thinkshout/thinkshout/_case_studies/campaign-legal-center.md

   - intro-title: Solutions
     intro-text: |
       We focused on elevating their four main issue areas and created timely, rich media that is responsive to issues and stories of the day.
-Along those same lines, we designed content-specific calls to action tied to traffic spikes from news stories aimed at converting that traffic into larger and more diverse constituency.
+Along those same lines, we designed content-specific calls to action tied to traffic spikes from news stories aimed at converting that traffic into a larger and more diverse constituency.

   - intro-title: Results
     intro-text: |